-Now character strengths are the “processes and mechanisms that lead to the virtues.
-For instance, wisdom (a virtue) can be attained through creativity and curiosity.
+Peterson and Seligman (2004) defined character strengths as the processes and mechanisms that lead to the virtues.
+For instance, wisdom (a virtue) can be attained through creativity and curiosity (character strengths).

 Table 1.
-Classification of 6 Core Virtues and 24 Strengths of Character
+Classification of 6 core virtues and 24 strengths of character (Ruch et al., 2010)

-Virtue I. Wisdom and knowledge: cognitive strengths that entail the acquisition and use of knowledge.
+Virtue I. Wisdom and knowledge: cognitive strengths that entail the acquisition and use of knowledge

 (1) Creativity: thinking of novel and productive ways to do things